Spokane, Washington: Events and activities

 Spokane is known as the birthplace of the national movement started by Sonora Smart Dodd that led to the proposal and the eventual establishment of Father's Day as a national holiday in the U.S. The first observation of Father's Day in Spokane was on June 19, 1910.
 Sonora conceived the idea in Spokane's Central Methodist Episcopal Church, while listening to a Mother's Day sermon.

 The Lilac Bloomsday Run, held in the spring on the first Sunday of May, is a 7.46 mi race for competitive runners as well as walkers that attracts international competition.
 Also in May is the Lilac Festival which honors the military, celebrates youth, and showcases the region.
 Spokane's unofficial nickname, the "Lilac City", refers to a flowering shrub that has flourished since its introduction to the area in the early 20th century.
 In June the city hosts Spokane Hoopfest, a 3-on-3 basketball tournament, among the largest of its kind.
 One of Spokane's most popular local events is Pig Out in the Park, an annual six-day food and entertainment festival where attendees may eat a variety of foods and listen to free live music concerts featuring local, regional, and national recording artists in Riverfront Park.

 The Spokane International Film Festival, held every February, is a small, juried festival that features documentaries and shorts from around the world.
-The Spokane Gay & Lesbian Film Festival, held every November, features contemporary, independent films of interest to the GLBT community.
+The Spokane Gay & Lesbian Film Festival, held every November, features contemporary, independent films of interest to the LGBT community.

 Other notable events in the Spokane region include the Spokane County Interstate Fair, Japan Week, Spokane Pride Parade and the Lilac City Comicon.
 The Spokane County Interstate Fair is held annually in September at the Spokane County Fair and Expo Center in Spokane Valley.
 Japan Week is held in April and celebrates the sister-city relationship with Nishinomiya, Hyogo, demonstrating the many commonalities shared between the two cities.
 Students from the Spokane campus of Mukogawa Fort Wright Institute, Gonzaga, Whitworth, and other area schools organize an array of Japanese cultural events.
 The gay and lesbian Spokane Pride Parade is held each June.
 There is an annual Renaissance fair and Civil War reenactment as well.